-As a result, CTS has no current business.
+CTS has no current business, and has had none since 2003.
 Management currently has no plan to liquidate the Company and distribute the remaining assets to stockholders.
 Management has been and will be evaluating alternative businesses and acquisitions.
 There is no assurance that such alternative businesses and acquisitions can be accomplished before CTS spends all of its remaining cash balances, that CTS will be able to raise money at acceptable terms, if at all, to fund the acquisitions and/or the operating activities of the businesses it may acquire, and that the acquired businesses will represent viable business strategies and/or will be consistent with the expectations and risk profiles of CTS' stockholders.